Create, don’t consume

 Recap

-Consumption is the root of all evil when it comes to knowing your Self and identity, because it blocks Creation.
-Like a virus, it infects your brain and hijacks your creative Self, turning you into an NPC.
-Your defense is to perform Creative Consumption and ossify your true Self through active Creation in as many ways as possible every day of your life.
+Consumption is the root of all evil when it comes to knowing your self and identity, because it blocks creation.
+Like a virus, it infects your brain and hijacks your creative self, turning you into an NPC.
+Your defense is to perform creative consumption and ossify your true self through creative channeling in as many ways as possible, every day of your life.
 Look, it’s impossible to be perfect around this every day.
-You will continually struggle to favor Creation over consumption, but endure.
-Creation is the lighthouse guiding your soul through its journey.
-Consumption banishes your soul to the bleachers.
+You will continually struggle to favor creation over consumption, but you must endure; for creation is the lighthouse guiding your soul through its cosmic journey.
+Consumption banishes your soul to the bleachers; to a life unlived.

 Previous